mmizin/datavant_utomation_take_home_ssessment/README.md

-# 🚄 CP.pt QA Automation Test Suite
+# 🔥QA Automation Test Suite🔥

 This project is a UI and API automated test suite for [cp.pt](https://www.cp.pt/passageiros/en).
 It is part of a test task for a QA Engineer role.